-I think it’s the combination of dates and nut butters that are so addictive.
+I think it’s the combination of dates and nut butter that’s so addictive.
 I’ve said it in the past that I am the biggest nut butter addict.
 I get through an entire jar every 4 days.
 It’s kind of ridiculous.
 It doesn’t even matter what flavor it is.
 Almond, cashew, hazelnut, pecan, walnut – if they’re in the house, I’ll eat them.
 On days I feel like I’ve eaten too much but still find myself opening the fridge for another spoon, I ask my husband to find a good hiding place for the jars and swear not to tell me.

 Now, imagine a combination of rich, creamy nut butters, sweet caramel-y dates, and aromatic vanilla.
 Date caramel is so easy to make and extremely delicious.
 The first time I sampled date caramel at a farmer’s market in Vancouver a few years ago, I was hooked.
 Walking by the table, I instinctively took a small paper cup filled with the date caramel and walked on.
 I took one bite, turned around and walked back upstream to buy two jars of that goodness together with two boxes of Medjool dates.
 Since then, dates became a favorite sweetener in my kitchen.

-Use a powerful food processor – to achieve that creamy, smooth, caramel-like consistency using dates, you’ll need to use a food processor.
+To achieve that creamy, smooth, caramel-like consistency using dates, you’ll need to use a food processor.
 I’ve tried making date caramel in my Vitamix, but found that it’s not quite as easy.
 While you can use a high-speed blender to get the job done, blenders just require a little more time, effort and a bit more water to get things going.

-Press – after a few tries, I’ve found that it’s really important to press the granola mixture into the pan.
+After a few tries, I’ve found that it’s really important to press the granola mixture into the pan.
 The harder and longer you press, the less chance you’ll end up with granola instead of granola bars.
 If the granola mixture sticks to your hands, wet your hands or use a bit of coconut oil.
 You can also top the the granola bars with parchment paper and press away.

-Bake or refrigerate – I’m one of those people who like their granola bars raw.
+I’m one of those people who like their granola bars raw.
 I keep them in the refrigerator (or the freezer) and take them out when I want to eat them.
 Right out of the refrigerator, the bars are hard since they are cold.
 They’re also little chewier and softer than when you bake them.
 However, if I know that I’ll be adventuring with these bars in warm weather, I usually bake them because they hold their shape a little better.

 Tools You’ll Need